mechanoChem/mechanoChemFEM/readme.md

 <B>mechanoChemFEM</B><br>
 =======================================================================
-mechanoChemFEM contains dealMultiphysics: a library based on deal.ii for ease of mechano-chemical modeling using finite element method, and many examples built on this library.
+mechanoChemFEM is a libarary consisting of classes and functions based on Deal.ii, and examples. mechano-chemical modeling using finite element method, and many examples built on this library.

 <B>Master branch</B> contains the current stable version of the code and documentaion.<br>
 <B>example branch</B> contains the code for all examples.<br>